-For years, patients taking statin drugs have complained of a fuzzy head and less clear thinking.
-Statins, the cholesterol lowering medications, are among the most prescribed medications and include simvastatin (Zocor), atorvastatin (Lipitor), pravastatin (Pravachol), Crestor (rosuvastatin), and Vytorin (ezetimibe and simvastatin).
+For years, many of you taking statins to lower your cholesterol have complained of a fuzzy head and less clear thinking.
+Statins are among the most prescribed medications in the US, including simvastatin (Zocor), atorvastatin (Lipitor), pravastatin (Pravachol), and Crestor (rosuvastatin).

-So, what are the behavioral and cognitive effects of statins, and will you lose your mind?
+So, what are the supposed behavioral and cognitive effects of statins, and will you lose your mind over them?

-1) Depression and suicide: Although concerns have been raised about increased suicidal tendencies in patients treated with statins, they do not appear to be associated with an increased risk of suicide or depression.
+- Depression and suicide.
+Although concerns have been raised about increased suicidal tendencies in patients treated with statins, they do not appear to be associated with an increased risk of suicide or depression.

-2) Irritability and aggression: There have been case reports of patients developing severe irritability and aggression associated with the use of statins.
+- Irritability and aggression.
+There have been case reports of patients developing severe irritability and aggression associated with the use of statins.
 This has been reported but it is rare.

-3) Memory Loss: Concerns have long been raised about cognitive dysfunction and memory loss associated with statin use.
-A review of events reported to the FDA up to 2002 found 60 reports of patients who had memory loss associated with statins.
+- Memory loss.
+Concerns have been raised about cognitive dysfunction and memory loss associated with statin use.
+However, a review of reports to the FDA up to 2002 found only 60 reports of patients who had memory loss associated with statins.

-What if I feel I have memory loss from my statin?
-If you are someone who recently started taking statins and develop memory loss associated with lipophilic statin therapy (simvastatin, Mevacor (lovastatin), atorvastatin, or Lescol (fluvastatin)) and you have a strong indication for lipid lowering therapy, it would be reasonable to talk to your doctor about treatment with a more hydrophilic statin (pravastatin or rosuvastatin).
+What do I do if I feel I have memory loss from my statin?
+If you recently started taking statins and develop memory loss associated with lipophilic statin therapy—simvastatin, Mevacor (lovastatin), atorvastatin, or Lescol (fluvastatin)—and you have a strong indication for lipid lowering therapy, it would be reasonable to talk to your doctor about treatment with a more hydrophilic statin—pravastatin or Crestor.